All posts

 The documentation gap

-PE risk is particularly difficult to assess retroactively because the evidence needed is contemporaneous:
+PE risk is hard to assess after the fact because the evidence that matters is contemporaneous:

 • Travel records showing days present in each jurisdiction